 Kimchi is a mixture of vegetables and spices that go through a fermentation process, in our case we’ll be using cabbage as our base.
 Fermenting foods have long been known for their health benefits.
 Foods like kimchi, kombucha, sauerkraut, pickles, miso and tempeh are probiotic powerhouses.

 The fermenting creates good bacteria which work directly in the gut to balance and regulate a variety of bodily functions.
 It can help with IBS, boost your immunity, aid in weight loss and even promote better skin.
 With kimchi being so simple to make, it’s easy to add this beneficial mixture to your weekly meal plans.

-After researching, I found how kimchi recipes vary.
-I’ll be playing around with different versions and sharing my experience here as I do.
-It’s very easy to make, and just takes patience to get through the first day or two.
+Kimchi is very easy to make and just takes patience to get through the first day or two.
 In the last couple weeks, I’ve tried 2 different spice blends, both delicious and noted below.
 I’ve also used different style cabbages, all great.
 I’ve even added shredded carrots but will save that for another recipe.

 First, quarter your cabbage and slice laterally into 2″ chunks.
 Cabbage will shrink a bit more during the fermentation process so no need to chop it too small.
 But you may consider slicing the pieces with thick stalks (mainly the pieces towards the bottom), slicing them in half will do fine.

 Here I used Napa cabbage as it is the most traditionally used cabbage but you can use green or savoy with excellent results, you may even find you like one of these better.

 How To Brine Cabbage For Kimchi

 Next is the soaking of the cabbage in salt water, this will help draw moisture from the plant cells causing the leaves to wilt.
 Soaking the cabbage in salt water will move the preparation along a lot faster than than other methods used, it is my preferred method.